klenwell/wikka-docker/README.md

 - https://hub.docker.com/r/klenwell/klenwell-lamp/

+This repository is a clone of [Docker LAMPs](https://github.com/klenwell/docker-lamps) and inspired by [dockerWikkaDemo](https://github.com/pepitosoft/dockerWikkaDemo).

 **Please note: This image is designed only to be run locally as a development tool.
 It is not safe for production release.**